BeissingerLab/BeissingerLab.github.io/People.md

 ### Interested in joining the lab?
 ----------------------------------------
-We are always open to welcoming additional enthusiastic team members.
-If you are interested in joining the group for graduate school, a postdoc, or for undergraduate research experience, please email Tim.
+We are seeking additional enthusiastic team members.
+If you are interested in joining the group for a postdoc, graduate school, or for undergraduate research experience, please email Tim.

 <br/>
 <br/>